Where do I find the Student Accounts Office/Cashier's Window?

 I just applied for financial aid and tuition is now due.
 I want a deferment.

 If you have just applied, but have not yet been awarded, you may still take advantage of our payment plan.
 We do not grant deferments for pending financial aid.
 Your tuition must be paid on time regardless of financial aid status.
-To help families eliminate the debt of borrowing loans for college, NIC does offer a 4 or 3 month payment plan.
+To help families eliminate the debt of borrowing loans for college, NIC does offer a third-party payment plan.
 To apply, please refer to the payment plan link.

 What if I am waiting for grants and/or loans but have no money now?